Tilda Swinton's wildest transformations, ranked

-Bong Joon-ho’s Okja, which premiered in competition at Cannes, hits Netflix on Wednesday.
-The action-adventure film marks the South Korean auteur’s second collaboration with star Tilda Swinton, and Swinton’s zillionth (approx.) collaboration with a highly inventive hair and makeup team.
-In honor of the chameleonic Oscar winner's latest role, we examined, compared, and ranked her wildest transformations.
-See which Swinton makeover comes in at number one, ahead.
+Luca Guadagnino’s Suspiria, which premiered at Venice in September, hits theaters Friday.
+The remake of the 1977 horror classic marks the Italian auteur’s fourth collaboration with star Tilda Swinton, and Swinton’s zillionth (approx.) collaboration with a highly inventive hair and makeup team.
+In honor of the chameleonic star’s latest, we examined, compared, and definitively ranked a dozen of her wildest transformations.
+See which makeover comes in at No. 1.

 With the exception of her bright green eyes and a bold lip, Swinton went monochrome in a platinum wig and long trench coat as “The Blonde” in Jim Jarmusch’s arty The Limits of Control, her second collaboration with the filmmaker.

 As the shallow magazine editor Dianna in the raunchy rom-com Trainwreck, Swinton looks as conventional as you’ll find her on this list.
-But the fake honey-gold beach waves and even faker tan are as disconcerting on Swinton as any of these other vampire/mystic/dystopian government official looks might be on any cookie-cutter network TV ingénue.
+But the fake honey-gold beach waves and even faker tan are as disconcerting on Swinton as any of these other vampire/mystic/dystopian-government-official looks might be on a network TV ingénue.